pipe-cd/pipecd/docs/rfcs/0003-sql-datastore.md

 - PostgreSQL indexing for the attributes of Jsonb data type is as follow: [Json indexing](https://www.postgresql.org/docs/current/datatype-json.html#JSON-INDEXING)
 - MySQL also support indexing for attributes of Json data type as follow: [Json indexing by secondary indexes](https://dev.mysql.com/doc/refman/8.0/en/create-table-secondary-indexes.html)

-(note: both Jsonb and Json point to the type of storing Json data in those databases.
-The key difference is that JSON data is stored as an exact copy of the JSON input text, whereas jsonb stores data in a decomposed binary form.
-Jsonb seems a better choice since it reduces the cost of encode/decode on read/write operator)
+(note: both Jsonb and Json point to the type of storing JSON data in those databases.
+The key difference is that Json data is stored as an exact copy of the JSON input text, whereas Jsonb stores data in a decomposed binary form.
+Jsonb seems a better choice since it supports indexing with significant performance increases)

 # Alternatives